Counselling

 Counsellor (Part time)

-Roshnee Kassan is currently completing a Masters in Counselling at Auckland University and is a member of NZAC.
-She enjoys collaborating with young people to explore their thoughts, feelings, difficulties and concerns, helping them find their strengths and new ways of coping to move forward.
+Roshnee Kassan is currently completing a Masters of Counselling and is a provisional member of NZAC.
+She enjoys working collaboratively with young people, helping them to explore their thoughts, feelings and life challenges as they work towards discovering their strengths and new ways of coping to move forward.

-Stephanie Mason is currently completing a Bachelor of Applied Counselling at MIT and is a student member of NZAC.
-Stephanie thoroughly enjoys engaging with and supporting our rangatahi in their wellbeing.
+Stephanie Mason is a Provisional member of NZAC.
+Stephanie thoroughly enjoys engaging and collaborating with our rangatahi in discovering strengths, building resilience and developing skills to face life's challenges.

 Students may seek counselling and support for the following reasons: